-This is the reason why the seminar will lay of lot of emphasis on reading scholarly papers on gender, sexuality and religion.
-You will be asked to review several papers in the course of the semester.
-The aim is to try to get as clear a picture as possible from the article on the following points:
+This is the reason why the seminar will lay of lot of emphasis on reading scholarly papers The aim is to try to get as clear a picture as possible from the paper on the following points:

 - Does the author allude to existing research on his/her topic?
 How does he/she situate his own work vis-à-vis this research?
 (Does he/she refute someone else’s argument?
 Or does he/she support it and draw it further?
 Does he/she touch on entirely new questions? etc)